The orbifold DT/PT vertex correspondence: The orbifold PT topological vertex

 \subsection{$K$-theory decomposition of orbifold PT stable pairs}

-As mentioned in Introduction, the more explicit proof of $T$-equivaraint $K$-theory decomposition of the finite cokernel $\mathtt{Q}$ is present in Proposition \ref{K-decomposition}, which is essential for the in Section 3.3 and 3.4.
+As mentioned in Introduction, the more explicit proof of $T$-equivaraint $K$-theory decomposition of the finite cokernel $\mathtt{Q}$ is present in Proposition \ref{K-decomposition}, which is essential for obtaining the sign formula and PT partition functions in Section 3.3 and 3.4 respectively.
 One can refer to [\cite{Zhang}, Proposition 4.25] for comparison.
 As a generalization of the description of $T$-fixed PT stable pairs in [\cite{PT2}, Section 2.6], we have the following orbifold PT version of [\cite{BCY}, Lemma 13]. \begin{lemma} The $T$-fixed points in \ben \coprod_{\beta\in F_{1}K(\mathcal{X})}\mathrm{PT}(\mathcal{X},\beta) \een are in bijective correspondence with the set $\{\widetilde{\pi}_{v}, \lambda_{e}\}$ where $\{\widetilde{\pi}_{v}\; |\; v\in V_{\mathcal{X}}\}$ is a collection of labelled box configurations $\widetilde{\pi}_{v}$ with outgoing partitions $(\lambda_{1,v}, \lambda_{2,v}, \lambda_{3,v})$ and $\{\lambda_{e} \;| \;e\in E_{\mathcal{X}}\}$ is an edge assignment which is compatible with triple outgoing partitions at all vertices as in Section 2.1. \end{lemma} \begin{proof} It follows from the description of $T$-fixed orbifold PT stable pairs in Section 2.2.
 See also the proof of [\cite{Zhang}, Lemma 4.21]. \end{proof}

 \begin{remark} In Lemma \ref{PT-fix}, $T$-fixed points are not isolated when the moduli space of the labelling of $\widetilde{\pi}_{v}$ for some $v\in V_{\mathcal{X}}$ has positive dimension, i.e., the moduli space is a $m$-th product of $\mathbb{P}^1$'s for some integer $m\geq1$.
 And every labelled box configuration for each vertice has the color scheme uniquely determined by the coordinate positions of their boxes and representations of the local group. \end{remark} In order to formulate the $K$-theory classes of $T$-fixed orbifold PT stable pairs, we make the same convention as in DT side [\cite{PT2}, Remark 14] to identify a box in a labelled box configuration, or a 3D partition, or an edge partition with its corresponding divisor as follows.
 For a labelled box configuration $\widetilde{\pi}_{v}$, the notation $\mathcal{D}\in\widetilde{\pi}_{v}$ corresponding to a box $(i,j,k)\in\widetilde{\pi}_{v}$ means that $\mathcal{D}=i\mathcal{D}_{1,v}+j\mathcal{D}_{2,v}+k\mathcal{D}_{3,v}$.
 This convention is the same for a 3D partition $\pi_{v}$.
 For an edge partition $\lambda_{e}$, the notation $\mathcal{D}\in\lambda_{e}$ corresponding to a box $(i,j)\in\lambda_{e}$ means $\mathcal{D}=i\mathcal{D}_{e}+j\mathcal{D}_{e}^\prime$.
 These divisors are compatible due to the orientation in Section 2.1.
 Now we have